 - LLCs & Corporations.
 Members of a Limited Liability Corporation (LLC) and officers of a corporation are included in the employee count.

 - Sole Proprietors & Partnerships.
 Sole proprietors and members of a partnership are not included in the employee count.
 They can elect to be covered with their insurer if they wish.

 - Do exempt businesses have to pay out of pocket if a claim is filed against them?
 Not necessarily.
 Exempt businesses and employers of exempt employees have the option to carry workers’ compensation insurance.
 If they choose not to carry this insurance, then they are at risk of a civil lawsuit if an employee is injured on the job.

-After you report your injury by filing your workers’ compensation claim and notifying your employer, seeking medical treatment, and contacting a workers’ compensation attorney there is a lot that goes on behind the scenes.
+After you report your injury, notify your employer, seek medical treatment, and contact a workers’ compensation attorney there is a still lot that goes on behind the scenes.
 A good workers’ compensation attorney will guide you through the complicated process of workers’ compensation and help you receive maximum benefits.

 Your employer and their workers’ compensation insurer will file a Form WC-22.
 The Form WC-22 is the Answer to the Claim for compensation.
 Typically, the Answer is prepared by the lawyer that represents your employer and your employer’s insurer.
 They have 30 days to file the Answer after the Division of Workers’ Compensation acknowledges receipt of your claim.

 The Answer is very important to your case because this is the document where the employer either admits or denies the statements you made in your claim.